Kollate/Truegit/docs/docs/post.md

 title: Post
 ---

-You can create a post by adding a markdown file with `.md` extension to your repository.
+You can create a post by adding a new markdown file with `.md` extension to your repository.
+If you are using a specific folder (`blogFolder` specified in `truegit.yaml` file) for all your posts, the file must be inside that folder.
 We support [Github Flavored markdown](https://github.github.com/gfm/).

 Each post can be configured by adding the front matter to your file.
 The front matter should be at the top of your file and is enclosed by `---`.